-The Greenbrier Valley Airport (LWB) in Lewisburg provides direct air service to and from Washington Dulles (IAD) and Chicago O-Hare (ORD) airports through United operated by SkyWest.
+The Greenbrier Valley Airport (LWB) in Lewisburg provides non-stop air service to and from Washington Dulles (IAD) and Chicago O-Hare (ORD) airports on United Express operated by SkyWest Airlines.
 The airport is conveniently located on US 219, five miles north of historic downtown Lewisburg and thirteen miles from The Greenbrier.

 Greenbrier Valley Airport: 304-645-3961, gvairport.com